 4. Use Technology to Your Advantage

-Construction technology is constantly improving in the industry, especially when it comes to communication.
-Scientists have developed construction-specific applications for these technologies that are already revolutionizing the industry by eliminating safety hazards, increasing profit margins, and speeding up the construction process.
+Construction technology is constantly improving in the industry, regarding communication.
+Scientists have developed construction-specific applications for these technologies that are already revolutionizing the industry by eliminating safety hazards, increasing profit margins and speeding up the construction process.

 These are a few examples of how construction technology is specifically improving communication in construction.

 - Drones can accomplish tasks like site mapping and project inspections in a fraction of the time it would take a human.
-The construction industry saw a 239 percent increase in drone usage in 2018.
+Year over year, the construction industry has seen a 239% increase in drone usage, outpacing all other commercial sectors.

 - Building information modeling (BIM) software is another construction trend that’s improving communication in construction.
 BIM software incorporates 3D modeling tech to provide instant project updates to offsite stakeholders.